China-U.S. deal over dissident sours, Chen fears for life

 Quite apart from the importance of developing ties between the world's two largest economies, both governments are aware of the impact the case could have on their domestic politics.

 Later this year, U.S. President Barack Obama will seek a second term, knowing that his Republican foes are already accusing him of being too soft on China.
-They may now criticize him for not doing enough to ensure the activist's safety.
+They may now criticise him for not doing enough to ensure the activist's safety.

 Also later this year, China's ruling Communist Party will bring in a new set of leaders, a normally well choreographed process that has been wrong-footed by a scandal enveloping senior leader Bo Xilai.
 That too was triggered after a senior Bo aide sought refuge in a U.S. diplomatic mission.